Nicholas’s Story | How & Why US Funerals Online Was Founded

 It was an extremely distressing time in our lives.
 After two meetings with the local funeral director, my grandfather elected for a church service followed by a cremation at the local crematorium.
 Her ashes would then be taken to Zagreb, Croatia, to be interred in the family grave with her parents.

 In the weeks that followed, I spent many evenings with my grandfather, listening to all the great times and adventures they had had together over 60 years of marriage.
 During one of our evening chats, the subject of the funeral costs came up.
-And I was totally shocked as my grandfather explained his experience of dealing with the local funeral home.
+And I was totally shocked when my grandfather explained his experience with the local funeral home.

-My grandfather explained that he originally selected the simple pine coffin that was described as ideal for a cremation.
+My grandfather explained that he originally chose the simple pine coffin, described as ideal for cremation.
 Yet the staff member persuaded him that because there would be a church service beforehand, a more elaborate coffin would look better.
 Even though it was 3 times the price.

 Again, he explained the feeling of being pressured and almost shamed into spending more money.
 My grandparents were NOT wealthy people and had spent a lifetime together being frugal.

-The following day, I began to do a little research about the funeral director Francis Chappell & Sons and started to learn about the relatively unknown world of corporate funerals.
+The following day, I began a little research on the funeral director Francis Chappell & Sons and started learning about the relatively unknown world of corporate funerals.
 The funeral director my grandfather chose was not a local family business.
-It was part of a multi-national corporation, Service Corporation International (SCI), with a head office in Houston, Texas.
+It was part of a multinational corporation, Service Corporation International (SCI), headquartered in Houston, Texas.

 Dealing with a funeral for the very first time is an extremely daunting task.
-Most of us have no idea where to begin, with no idea of the costs involved or the different options that are available.
+Most of us have no idea where to begin, what the costs are, or which options are available.

 Twenty-five years ago, there was very little information or guidance to help people during these extremely difficult times.
 This was the moment in my life, a “calling” where the ideas began to flow, and the concept of a website portal to help people during one of the most difficult times in their lives was born.

 Over the next 6 months, I worked 18 hours a day building UK Funerals Online.
-The plan was to design and build a “one-stop shop” to help families deal with a death in the family.
-The site included a directory of every funeral business in the UK, together with articles written by bereavement councilors and other professionals within the funeral industry.
+The plan was to design and build a “one-stop shop” to help families cope with a death.
+The site included a directory of every funeral business in the UK, along with articles written by bereavement counselors and other professionals in the funeral industry.

-I visited independently owned funeral homes (mom & pop) businesses and offered them exclusive advertising opportunities in their local areas.
+I visited independent, owner-operated funeral homes (mom-and-pop) and offered them exclusive advertising opportunities in their local areas.

-Over the next 3 years, the site became the number one site in the UK for funeral help and advice, and we had dozens of funeral directors onboard.
+Over the next 3 years, the site became the UK’s number one for funeral help and advice, and we had dozens of funeral directors on board.

 In 2002, UK Funerals Online was featured on the ITV program The Web Review, and this firmly put us on the map.
-Four months later, an independent funeral director with several branches in London contacted me with a view to buying the website, and a few weeks later the deal was done.
+Four months later, an independent funeral director with several branches in London contacted me about buying the website, and a few weeks later, the deal was done.

 My upbringing involved several moves to different countries.
-I was 37 years old and had grown up living in Canada, the US, and the UK, and I was starting to miss the business hustle.
-Part of my deal when selling UK Funerals Online was that I signed a 10-year ‘non-compete agreement’ with the buyer.
+I was 37, had grown up in Canada, the US, and the UK, and was starting to miss the business hustle.
+Part of my deal when selling UK Funerals Online was signing a 10-year ‘non-compete agreement’ with the buyer.

 On a summer evening in Venice, Italy, a friend asked me why I didn’t look at setting something up in the United States.
-It was really a “no-brainer,” and as the U.S. had a population of 5 times that of the UK, the potential was huge.
+It was really a “no-brainer,” and with the U.S. having a population 5 times that of the UK, the potential was huge.

 A week later, we began planning the new site, US Funerals Online.
-The website was launched in June 2003, and 20 years later is the number 1 funeral resource in the US, attracting 1500-2000 visitors per day.
+The website launched in June 2003, and 23 years later, it is the number 1 funeral resource in the US, attracting 1,500-2,000 visitors per day.